DeNepo/javascript-30/README.md

 ### 1. New Repository

-Choose one of your team members to be the Repository Owner, they will create __a new repository__ on their account named after the challenge. (not a fork, a new empty repository!)
+Choose one of your team members to be the Repository Owner, they will create __a new repository__ using the [javascript-30-starter](https://github.com/HackYourFutureBelgium/javascript-30-starter) and rename it after the project you're building.
 You will use this repository for everything, the project board, issues, development strategy, branches, code and demo.

 Add the other team members as collaborators on the main repo.